l1kim/cse15l-lab-reports/lab3.md

 I chose the `find` command.
-For all of the ways, I found them on the same website [https://www.redhat.com/sysadmin/linux-find-command].
-I googled ways to use the find command in linux to get to the site.
+For all of the ways, I found them on the same website [here](https://www.redhat.com/sysadmin/linux-find-command) I googled ways to use the find command in linux to get to the site.

-One way to use `find` is to find files with a certain type.
-(Source: [https://www.redhat.com/sysadmin/linux-find-command])
+One way to use `find` is to find files with a certain type. ([Source](https://www.redhat.com/sysadmin/linux-find-command))
 ```
 $ find ~/Downloads/docsearch-main/docsearch-main/technical/911report -type f